Skip to main content

 Approval/Denial Notice

-Once the HR Leave Administrator receives a completed medical certification, the employee will be notified in writing within five (5) business days whether or not the leave is approved or denied, along with a designation of the leave as FMLA as appropriate.
+Once the People Experience Leave Administrator receives a completed medical certification, the employee will be notified in writing within five (5) business days whether or not the leave is approved or denied, along with a designation of the leave as FMLA as appropriate.

 3. While on Leave